OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/balance_comp.rst

 left-hand side should always be defined and should be dependent upon the value of the implicit state variable.

-The BalanceComp supports vectorized implicit states, simply provide a default value or shape when adding the balance that reflects the correct shape.
+The BalanceComp supports vectorized implicit states.
+Simply provide a default value or shape when adding the balance that reflects the correct shape.

 BalanceComp accepts the following other arguments (which are all passed